EdwardAThomson/prompt-injection-testing/README.md

-# Prompt Testing - Prompt Safety & Expansion Evaluator
+# Prompt Injection Testing - Prompt Safety & Expansion Evaluator

 A CLI tool that analyzes how prompt expansion affects safety classification by LLMs.

 ## Overview

-PromptExpand takes a list of prompts, classifies them for safety, expands them verbosely, then re-classifies the expanded versions to measure how verbosity affects safety detection.
+This app takes a list of prompts, classifies them for safety, expands them verbosely, then re-classifies the expanded versions to measure how verbosity affects safety detection.

 ## Installation